spinnaker/halyard/docs/commands.md

 `PLUGIN`: The name of the plugin to operate on.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--enabled`: To enable or disable the plugin.
- * `--manifest-location`: The location of the plugin's manifest file.
+ * `--extensions`: A comma separated list of extensions to create
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--ui-resource-location`: The location of the plugin's ui resource.
+ * `--version`: The plugin version to use

 ---